nesterenkojul/nesterenkojul/README.md

 ### :v:

-- Bachelor, final year @ ITMO University
+- Doing my master's in Linguisic Diversity and Digital Humanities @ University of Helsinki
-- Studying computer science \(data science, data analytics\)
+- Graduated as bachelor from ITMO University
 - Mostly Python
 - Passioned about data visualization
 - <a href="https://nesterenkojul.github.io/portfolio/index.html"> MY PORTFOLIO </a>